lm2546/Game-Review-Classification/Proposal.md

 | review | The text of user review |

 ## Method:
-1. What modeling approach do you intend to use?<br>
+1. What modeling approach do you intend to use?
 	<br>1.SVM/Naive Bayes
 	<br>2.Decision Tree
 	<br>3.(Probably) BERT: